If your test is positive

 Going into quarantine

-The staff at the quarantine facility are well-trained on cleaning and hygiene procedures to keep the disease isolated.
+The staff at the quarantine facility are well-trained in cleaning and hygiene procedures to keep the disease isolated.
 They have protective equipment to do this safely.

-Quarantine facility staff will closely monitor your physical and mental health during your stay.
+Quarantine facility staff will closely watch your physical and mental health during your stay.

-A staff member from your public health unit will support you in making all necessary arrangements, including transport to the facility.
+A staff member from your public health unit will help you in making arrangements, including transport to the facility.